xbgmsharp/piwigo-cdnplus/README.md

 Usage
 -----

-Enable the plugin and setup you CDN configration then enjoy your content faster.
+Enable the plugin and setup your CDN configration then enjoy your content faster.

 Please refer to the [wiki](https://github.com/xbgmsharp/piwigo-cdnplus/wiki) for additional information.